dmbarbour/glas/docs/GrammarLogicProg.md

 ### Transaction Loop Applications

 Grammar-logic programs are very suitable for [transaction loop applications](GlasApps.md).

-Regarding integration:
+Integration tweaks relative to procedural transaction loop:

 * Step state should be plain old data; no holding refs to prior steps or timeline.
+* In effects API, use named refs only to introduce channels; robust ocap security.
+* Consider logic unification vars for *search* instead of (just) bools and ratios.
 * Overlay networks with distributed transactions can be modeled via stable prefix.
-* Consider logic unification vars for *search* instead of (just) bools and ratios.
-* In effects API, use named refs only to introduce channels; robust ocap security.

-The grammar-logic substrate is vastly more robust and scalable than the procedural approach.
+Overlay networks would be based on establishing channels between distributed processes within the stable prefix of a transaction.
+This would benefit from location-specific effects channels.
+Before we commit the transaction, all of these processes terminate and the channels will be closed; but in context of incremental computing, we'll rebuild those channels and processes, effectively representing long-lived channels and processes.

 ### Procedural Applications